chivandikwa/gatsby-casper/src/content/react-ts-standards.md

 const [user, setUser] = useState<User>({});
 ```

-⛔ **DO NOT** work be explicit about state that can null in some cases.
+⛔ **DO NOT** work around about state that can null in some cases, be explicit about.
 It will be easier for anyone using that state to know to handle possible nulls.

 ```typescript
 // BAD